What Is a Knowledge Audit and Why Does It Matter?

 - Identifying KM mistakes like identical content—and preventing duplication in the future

-- Keeping teams better aligned by establishing a shared view of the company knowledge
+- Keeping teams better aligned by establishing a shared view of the company’s knowledge

 Spelling out the advantages of knowledge audits can make your case for you, particularly when strengthening the value of knowledge sharing and your KM platform.
-Once you get the key stakeholders onboard with this initiative, it’s time to lay down the steps to implementing a knowledge audit.
+Once you get the key stakeholders on board with this initiative, it’s time to lay out the steps for implementing a knowledge audit.

 Knowledge Audit Methodology

-Assessing your knowledge base isn’t complicated.
-It takes after standard steps involved in evaluating other aspects of the business.
+Assessing your knowledge base isn’t complicated, as it takes the standard steps involved in evaluating other aspects of the business.
 You can break your knowledge auditing into the following steps:

 1. Clarify Your Objectives

-Before you begin your knowledge audit, it’s essential to articulate why you’re doing it and set some objectives.
+Before you begin auditing knowledge, it’s essential to articulate why you’re doing it and set some objectives.
 Potential objectives may include:

 - Developing an effective knowledge management strategy